dfuse-io/ice/TUTORIAL.md

 GraphiQL:         http://localhost:8080/graphiql
 ```

-You now have a fully bootstrapped EOSIO chain, with a `dfuse.ice` account and smart contract deployed, as well as three user accounts to use.
+Congrats!
+You now have a fully bootstrapped EOSIO chain, with a `dfuse.ice` account, a smart contract deployed, as well as three user accounts to use.

-**Please note you need to leave this process running in the terminal throughout this tutorial**
+**Please note that you need to leave this process running in the terminal throughout this tutorial**

 ## Testing our Smart Contract